reyemDarnok/MCI_SOSE_2021/README.md

 ## Publishing

-The app is currently available add [this](https://reyemDarnok.github.io) github pages site
+The app is currently available at [this](https://reyemDarnok.github.io) github pages site

 ## TODOs
-- faq
-    - backend
-    - Contact tracking
-- employee code to enable adding manuals
-- visited events show individual